readthedocs/readthedocs.org/docs/development/standards.rst

     ``CELERY_ALWAYS_EAGER`` setting doesn't work correctly, and masks bugs that introduce task execution race conditions.

+    Debugging is different when running as a separate process, see `Debugging Celery`_ for more information.

 Celery runs multiple processes
     We run celery with multiple worker processes to discover race conditions between tasks.